agrawal-d/cph/README.md

 - Or Type `Ctrl+ Shift + P` and select "_Run Testcases Command_".

 - Or Use the shortcut `Ctrl + Alt + B` to activate.

+- When focused on the results screen, press `Ctrl + Alt + N` to create a new testcase.

 ## Dependencies